|

 significant challenge in the Brazil Facility Management Market is the shortage

-of skilled talent and the existence of skill gaps within the workforce.
+of skilled talent and skill gaps in the workforce.
 The

 facility management sector requires a diverse set of skills, ranging from